alantech/iasql/site/blog/updates/beta.md

 ---
 slug: beta
-title: IaSQL is in beta!
+title: "IaSQL is in beta: AWS multiregion, automatic two-way mode, smooth local setup"
-date: 2023-02-14
+date: 2023-02-15
 authors: [yrobla, mtp1376, depombo, dfellis, aguillenv]
-tags: [announcement]
+tags: [updates]
 ---

 IaSQL lets developers manage their cloud infrastructure as data in PostgreSQL as an alternative to the AWS console and infrastructure as code (IaC) tools like Pulumi and Terraform.
 We open-sourced IaSQL's Alpha version (v0.0.x) in [April 2022](/blog/os-iasql).
 We’ve been fortunate to work with lots of early adopters who helped us shape the product and prioritize the features to build.